VCVRack/library/README.md

 - **version**\*: Your plugin's version, using the guidelines at https://github.com/VCVRack/Rack/issues/266.
 Do not include the "v" prefix.
 - **license**: Abbreviation of the license(s) of your plugin.
 Use "proprietary" if all rights are reserved.
 - **homepage**: URL of the landing page of your plugin.
 Omit if redundant with the source URL.
+- **donate**: URL of your donation page.
+Use this to provide a URL to users who wish to donate.
 - **manual**: URL of the manual of your plugin.
 HTML, PDF, or GitHub readme/wiki are fine.
 - **source**: URL of the source code landing page.
 - **downloads**: Mapping of supported architectures to downloads.